 Whilst a volunteer's impact will be beneficial to the placement, in turn the placement will often prove to be beneficial to the volunteer.
 Having responsibility for others and developing personal relationships in a new cultural setting, has been shown to develop individuals.
 In our supportive role, Projects Abroad staff are used to seeing volunteers returning home with more self-confidence and a greater understanding of themselves and the world around them.

 Volunteering Overseas in Orphanages, Day Care Centres, and with Street Children

-Volunteering in an orphanage or day care centre, you will be working with children of different ages.
-You will help with a variety of educational and fun activities such as art, games and songs, and assist local staff to develop stimulating new ideas to interest young children in learning.
+Volunteering in an orphanage or day care centre, you will be working with children of varying ages.
+You will help with a range of educational and fun activities such as art, games and songs, and assist local staff to develop stimulating new ideas to interest young children in learning.
 Any encouragement you can offer goes a long way towards building a child's self-esteem and confidence.

 Volunteers can get involved in working with street children in a number of our destinations.
 You could help to prepare free meals, provide personal hygiene advice and teach literacy skills.